MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Java Lists and Generics Programming 1 EdStem Lesson.md

 ## Arrays are great, but...

 So far we've worked with arrays a reasonable amount.
 It's very useful to be able to collect a group of similar things together and deal with them as one unit.
-Arrays however have a couple of limitations: what if you need more space and what if you want to put something in the middle of existing data?
+Arrays however have a couple of limitations: what if you need more space and what if you want to put something in the middle of existing [[data]]?

 It would be nice to have something that could expand when needed, but still worked basically like an array: enter the `ArrayList`!
 ## ArrayLists

 `ArrayList` is a class in the `java.util` package that implements the idea of an expandable array.

-Internally it stores and array, and makes careful judgements about how big that array is, when it needs to get bigger and takes care of moving data around when things change.
+Internally it stores and array, and makes careful judgements about how big that array is, when it needs to get bigger and takes care of moving [[data]] around when things change.

 Externally, we can treat it like something very similar to an array.
 We don't get to use the `[]`array index brackets (Java doesn't allow operator overloading), but we do have a series of useful methods: